tombewley/tombewley.github.io/_pages/notes/Reinforcement Learning.md

 Reinforcement learning is highly sensitive to small perturbations in the setup of the environment (e.g. a different world shape in pacman) as it is essentially a model-free decision machine.
 Several proposals have been put forward to improve this.
 One recent examples is Schema Networks.

 Utilitarian reward functions are obviously over-simplistic as humans are often not fully utilitarian and we disagree about utility.
-We must model the optimal choice of reward function as a variable with uncertainty, and make decisions accordingly (Bayes theorem
+We must model the optimal choice of reward function as a variable with uncertainty, and make decisions accordingly (Bayes theorem).